-Wes Mason, the President and founder of Meridian Behavioral Health Systems (MBHS) has over 12 years of experience in behavioral health.
-Wes has worked for many large private and publically traded behavioral health care systems in both operation and executive management positions.
+Wes Mason, the President and founder of Meridian Behavioral Health Systems (MBHS) has over 12 years of executive experience in behavioral health.
+Wes has worked for many large private and publicly traded behavioral health care systems in both operation and executive management positions.
 Wes’ motivation and inspiration for the creation of MBHS primarily comes from his late father who spent his career as a psychologist helping others.
 Wes’ father taught him three lessons to live by:

 - Human Responsibility – All individuals make mistakes and deserve a Second Chance.
 If you are in a position to help others it is your human responsibility to do so in a compassionate manner.

 - Positive Cultural Expectation – The expectation surrounding an individual can positively influence any individual in making positive choices.
 These expectations are inclusive of self, family, school/work, social environment and community.

 - Strengths Based Approach – When dealing with family, children, colleagues, employees, or neighbors you utilize a strength- based approach that allows everyone to bring something “to the table.”
 When adhered to this approach allows you to, appreciate each and every perspective.